wemixarchive/go-wbft/README.md

 - `Staker node address`: The nodekey address used in consensus if selected as a validator.
 - `Staker BLS public key`: The BLS public key used in verifing WBFT seal by others.
 - `Staker operator address`: The wallet address for performing stake/unstake operations.
-- `Staker reward address`: The address for receiving block rewards.
+- `Staker rewardee address`: The address of the GovRewardee contract for receiving block rewards.
+- `Staker fee recipient`: The address for receiving fees from delegators.
+- `Staker fee rate`: The fee rate for delegators.
+- `BLS public key`: The BLS public key used in verifying WBFT seals.
 - `Staking amount`: The amount staked, which must exceed the minimum staking amount.
 - `Delegated amount`: The amount received from delegations.